aabbtree77/rgresume/README.md

 ChatGPT, DeepSeek, and Grok are enormously helpful.
 I cannot imagine myself doing LaTeX macros and endless improvements without the AI.

+>"True automatic detection of a “soft wrap” in TeX and insertion of a leading “│” on every continuation line is essentially impossible in standard LaTeX.
+TeX doesn’t expose its line-breaking decisions at the macro level, so there’s no hook you can attach to say “when you wrap here, insert a symbol.”
+Any solution that pretends to do that is already doing its own wrapping under the hood."
+>
+> - ChatGPT, May 5, 2025